sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Requirements and entitlements should be dynamic, sent by the server to the client as data.
 Your client applications shouldn't know which requirements a product or feature needs as part of their code.
 - This works very well with components.
 So a requirement might be "having signed the terms and conditions with ID 123", an entitlement might be "digitally signed a document showing the terms and conditions with ID 123", and you could have a component for this entitlement, so that any time a product or feature needs T&Cs signed, you can re-use the component as part of that workflow.

+## SDKs

+- You should abstract all communications to and from the back-end with client-side SDKs.
+- Each SDK should be built, tested, versioned, and released as a stand-alone library.
+- Each SDK should have an API or contract module, and various implementations e.g., HTTP-based + MQTT for server-pushed communications, or an in-memory implementation for local testing.
+- You should test your client applications against an in-memory version of the SDK, not against an environment hosting your back-end.
+- You should use reactive-streams e.g., RxJS or MobX to allow the client to subscribe to server-pushed data.
+- You should use the SDK to write tests that don't test the UI e.g., smoke tests you can run periodically in production (more on this below).
+- At some point you might want to give your client-facing SDKs to your customers.

+# Infrastructure

 - 1 environment: production (internal tenants vs external tenants)
 - Infrastructure as code (Pulumi vs Terraform, configuration drift management)
 - Cloud provider (GCP vs AWS vs Azure, vs more than 1 active-passive, vs more than 1 active-active)